Pain · Positioning

 Two ownership categories.
 Two surface conventions.
 Same buyer.

-VC-backed companies write to a US-conditioned reader who expects velocity, scale, and category-leadership claims on slide one.
+VC-backed companies write to a US-conditioned buyer who expects velocity, scale, and category-leadership claims on slide one.
 The website opens with a logo wall and a headline number.
 The press section is curated.
 The team page is exhaustive.
 The commercial package is easy to classify.
 The about page is short.
 The implicit argument: we are the category leader, the funding round proves it, here is the proof.

-Family businesses write to a German-conditioned reader who expects continuity, depth, and capability.
+Family businesses write to a German-conditioned buyer who expects continuity, depth, and capability.
 The website opens with the founding story.
 The press section is the Handwerk and Mittelstand trade outlets.
 The team page is the family.
 Commercial fit is handled privately.
 The about page is long.
 The implicit argument: we have been doing this correctly for three generations, the work proves it, the relationship follows.

 Both are correct claims.
 Both work in their home market.
 The US buyer's filter does not see them as competing claims for the same category.
 The US buyer sees them as two different categories and sorts them apart before slide one finishes loading.
 The family-business firm gets sorted into the small-vendor category against the VC-backed competitor it actually outperforms on continuity, service depth, and balance-sheet stability.